infretis/infretis/examples/gromacs/puckering/README.md

 ```
 ## Questions
-* **7:** Has the temperature and pressure reached the desired values during equilibration?
+* **7:** Has the temperature and pressure reached the desired values during the NPT equilibration?
 (Note that the pressure fluctuates a lot for small systems).

 # Step 2: MD run
 Run a production run